Skip to content

 <!-- Also good: Using index when items don't change order -->

-<div x-for="(item, index) in staticList" :key="index">
+<div x-for="item in this.staticList" :key="index">

 <span x-text="item"></span>